Active Learning on www.thinkinghistory.co.uk

 I’ve demonstrated this activity at a range of CPD sessions over the last few years and reactions have been very positive, as has feedback from teachers who have used it.
 However good teachers are always looking for improvements and the User Feedback section below contains a very good suggestion from Mick Cutler for increasing pupils’ involvement in this activity.

-This activity is based on both the ’Role play’ and the ’Communities’ style of models:
+This activity is a ’Role play’ style of models:

 Objectives